somabencsik/PixelEditor/README.md

 - Draw 64x64 (that works for sure) surface to draw
 - Change color with RGB values with slider and input
+- Set alpha value as well

 # What will it do?

 Kind of in a priority order.

-- Have a color picker
 - Eraser
 - Export as image
+- Have a color picker
+- Draw Rect tool
+- Draw Circle tool
 - Be able to use more sizes (32x32, 128x128, (...)?)
-- Set alpha value as well
 - Zoom in-out